-In principle, persons leaving Switzerland to live abroad are no longer subject to the compulsory health insurance requirement.
-People in certain categories must however maintain their Swiss health cover, while others have the option of doing so by means of a private contract.
+People leaving Switzerland to live abroad are no longer subject to compulsory health insurance.
+However, certain groups of people must retain their Swiss health insurance, while others may continue their coverage on a contractual basis.

 Leaving Switzerland to live abroad